code-dot-org/code-dot-org/apps/docs/refactor.md

 - do not depend directly on other feature libraries unless you are reponsible for configuring them

+## Further Reading ##

+If all this sounds a bit confusing to you, read http://jaysoo.ca/2016/02/28/organizing-redux-application/, which is a more concise explanation of basically the same thing as is proposed in this document.

 # The Actual Plan #

-While having patterns for capsule and feature libraries is helpful, we need to
+While having patterns for capsule and feature libraries is helpful, we need to go one step further to figure out how to actually execute this refactoring.

+## Directory Hierarchy ##

 ...
 TBD